ilyassmoummad/ProtoCLR/README.md

 - **`--loss`**: Specifies the loss function to use.
 The following losses are supported: `protoclr`, `supcon`, `simclr`, and `ce` (cross-entropy).

-- **`--traindir Path_to_Xeno-Canto-6s-16khz/`**: Path to the training data directory containing the Xeno-Canto bird sound dataset.
+- **`--traindir`**: Path to the training data directory containing the Xeno-Canto bird sound dataset.
 This directory should contain the decompressed data downloaded from Hugging Face.

-- **`--evaldir Path_to_parent_folder_of_pow.pt`**: Path to the evaluation data directory where the validation `.pt` file (`pow.pt`) is stored.
+- **`--evaldir`**: Path to the evaluation data directory where the validation file (`pow.pt`) is stored.
 This file will be used for evaluating model performance during training.

 For more details about the arguments, refer to args.py.